 Boundaries: they are not all bad.
 Talking about setting boundaries in a relationship does not mean you are getting detached from your partner.
 While in a new relationship, when you are getting high on the honeymoon phase of the relationship, setting boundaries in the relationship is sure to have slipped your mind.
 If you and your partner are open about everything (and I mean everything!), you have little to worry about boundaries.

 Healthy relationship boundaries are not often discussed and they are not merely what you think is okay and what isn’t.
-Boundary is the space where you end and your partner begins.
+The boundary is the space where you end and your partner begins.

 And even though relationships are meant to bring together the two of you and sort of enmesh each other, setting boundaries means knowing beforehand how much enmeshing you want to do so that you don’t lose sense of self (which we know happens quite often).

 So, Why Do We Need Healthy Relationship Boundaries?

 Let’s get down to the basics.
 If you’re the kind who does not, under any circumstances, pee with the door open in front of your partner, this one is going to be a treat for you.

 Healthy relationship boundaries allow you to communicate what you want, need from the relationship and voyeuristic peeing does not count.
 They help minimise communication mistakes.

 Boundaries give a sense of control to your life and let you be who you are, without jeopardizing the relationship.
 If you have an understanding partner, it will be easy setting healthy boundaries because your partner will understand how important it is to not lose touch with your self.

 Related reading: 23 Little things to make your marriage stronger everyday

 While in a relationship, we might be inclined to make life decisions for the benefit of the relationship.
 As blessed as you might feel to have a partner who won’t shift to Nainital for an amazing job opportunity so that he can continue living with you in Bangalore, choices like that might have repercussions later.